mechmotum/mechmotum.github.io/content/jupyter-summer-2019.rst

 so each node had a mount to a folder on rooster.
 We later built a ZFS server to save users' files.

+Later, we added more chicks and upgraded the RAM of almost all chicks.

 Our
 `documentation <https://github.com/LibreTexts/metalc/blob/master/docs/Bare-Metal/baremetal.md>`__ details
 our setup further and describes the actions taken to build the cluster from